Anthropology 3-Year Plan

-Hellenic Government-Karakas Foundation Chair of Greek Studies and Professor of Archaeology
+The Hellenic Government-Karakas Foundation Chair of Greek Studies

-Professor Cosmopoulos studied Greek Archaeology, Ancient History, and Classical Languages at the University of Athens (B.A., summa cum laude, 1981), the University of Sorbonne-Paris IV (D.E.U.G., 1983), and Washington University in St. Louis (M.A.
+Professor Cosmopoulos specializes in Greek Culture, with particular emphasis on archaeology and history.
+He has studied Greek Archaeology, Ancient History, and Classical Languages at the University of Athens (B.A., summa cum laude, 1981), the University of Sorbonne-Paris IV (D.E.U.G., 1983), and Washington University in St. Louis (M.A.
 1986, Ph.D.
 1989).
 He also holds a Diploma in Underwater Archaeology from the Council of Europe (1984).

-Research and Teaching: Professor Cosmopoulos’ research interests are the social, political, and cultural history of ancient Greece, about which he was published ten books and more than seventy articles and scholarly papers in international journals.
+His research interests are the social, political, and cultural history of ancient Greece, about which he has published fifteen books and more than one hundred articles and scholarly papers in international journals.
 He has excavated at several ancient sites in Greece and Ukraine, including Mycenae, Pylos, Epidauros, Ancient Corinth, Ithaca, Oropos, and Olbia.

-At UM-St. Louis Professor Cosmopoulos teaches courses on Greek culture, archaeology, mythology, and history.
-In Manitoba he taught a wide range of courses, ranging from Greek language and literature to Greek Religion.
-His teaching extends beyond the classroom and in the field, where in the last twelve years he has trained several hundred students in archaeological theory and methodology and in Greek archaeology and history.
+At UM-St. Louis Professor Cosmopoulos teaches courses on Greek history, culture, religion, technology, archaeology, art, language, and mythology.
+His teaching extends beyond the classroom and into the field, where he has trained several hundred undergraduate and tens of graduate students.
 In recognition of his teaching, the University of Manitoba has awarded him a Merit Award for Teaching (1991) and the prestigious Olive Beatrice Stanton Award for Excellence in Teaching (1999).
-In 2001 he was recommended for the national “Canadian Professor of the Year Award”.
-In 2003 he was awarded the Archaeological Institute of America Award for Excellence in Teaching.
+In 2001 he was nominated for the national “Canadian Professor of the Year Award” and in 2003 he was awarded the Archaeological Institute of America Award for Excellence in Teaching.

-Professional Activities: Currently Dr. Cosmopoulos is an Academic Trustee of the Archaeological Institute of America; a member of the Managing Committee of the American School of Classical Studies at Athens; and a life member of the Archaeological Society of Athens.
+Dr. Cosmopoulos serves or has served as an Academic Trustee of the Archaeological Institute of America; Chairman of the Gennadeion Library Committee and member of the Managing Committee of the American School of Classical Studies at Athens; and a life member of the Archaeological Society of Athens.
 At the University of Manitoba he served as Vice-Provost of University College and founding Director of the Centre for Hellenic Civilization.
 Also he has served as President of the Winnipeg Society of the Archaeological Institute of America and of the Classical Association of Manitoba, and Vice-President of the Archaeological Institute of Canada.

 Dr. Cosmopoulos has worked intensely for the promotion of Greek Studies in North America.
 In 1993, in close cooperation with the Consulate General of Greece in Toronto and the Pan-Macedonian Association of Ontario he founded the Pan-Macedonian Association of Manitoba, of which he served as first president.
-In 1995 he founded the Centre for Hellenic Civilization of the University of Manitoba, the only university centre in Canada, dedicated to the study of ancient, medieval, and modern Greece.
+In 1995 he founded the Centre for Hellenic Civilization of the University of Manitoba, the only university center in Canada, dedicated to the study of ancient, medieval, and modern Greece.
 In 1998, he established the Canadian Committee for the Restitution of the Parthenon Marbles.
-He has been recommended by the Greek Embassy in Ottawa to receive the Order of Phoenix Decoration by the President of Greece.
-Since 1996 he has been included in the Canadian edition of Who is Who.
+At the UM-St. Louis he established the “Matsakis Greek Culture Center”, the Certificate in Greek Studies, two Study-in-Greece programs, an Oral History Project, and a variety of other activities aiming at preserving and promoting Hellenic Studies and the local Greek Community.
+He has been nominated by the Greek Embassy in Ottawa to receive the Order of Phoenix Decoration by the President of Greece.